TheLongSentance/chatbot_conversation/README.md

 2. 'config' directory in project root (if it exists)
 3. Current working directory (fallback)

+When specifying a configuration file as a command-line argument:

+- If given a full path, that exact path is used (whether a relative or absolute path)
+- If given just a filename (e.g., "tennis.config.json"):
+  1. Searches in the config directory first
+  2. Then searches all subdirectories of config
+  3. Uses the first matching file found
+  - Note: If multiple files with the same name exist in different subdirectories, there's no guarantee which one will be used.
+Use unique names or full paths for clarity.

 Edit `config.json` in your chosen configuration directory to customize the conversation.
 Example configuration for a tennis discussion:

 ```json